docarray/docarray/docs/advanced/document-store/redis.md

     print(f'\t price={price}')
 ```

-Then you can retrieve all documents whose price is lower than or equal to `max_price` by applying the following
+Then you can retrieve all documents whose price is less than or equal to `max_price` by applying the following
 filter:

 ```python